kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Lauren didn't respond to that sad-but-true statement at the time.
 - I bet it's pretty commonplace for mothers to hate their abused daughters.
 The betrayal, for me, is off the scale, but nothing compared to my dad's betrayal.
 - Robert my brother continues to seethe, continues to ignore what's been happening for me, just like he has since 2011 when he [lost his mind in Thailand](../2001-to-2010/2010.md#my-brother-loses-his-mind-in-thailand) and signed up for whatever the porn-gangs needed help with - conspiracy to murder me, or convince me to kill myself with the help of my work colleagues at WeAreAdaptive perhaps (I wonder what treasonous data processes they're running in their massive server farms).
-- Mother only got worse over 2025, and especially so when I remembered that my dad had starred in a sedated-anal-rape-porn video at my house in Joan Fuster in 2015 which caused me injury, and that he is pretty famous all over porn-world because of how he hid in the bathroom grinning and snickering when I saw him running out of my room after being injured enough to wake up, and I ran after him and waited for him to come out of the bathroom, which he did with his hands over his face, hiding his snicker (although the spy-cams caught it to great applause across criminal porn-world, a *legend* they think of him).
+- Mother only got worse over 2025, and especially so when I remembered that my dad had starred in a sedated-anal-rape-porn video at my house in Joan Fuster in 2015 which caused me injury, and that he is pretty famous all over porn-world because of how he hid in the bathroom grinning and snickering when I saw him running out of my room after being injured enough to wake up out of sedation, and I ran after him and waited for him to come out of the bathroom, which he did with his hands over his face, hiding his snicker (although the spy-cams caught it to great applause across criminal porn-world, a *legend* they think of him).
 - Dad didn't say anything to me suggesting he disbelieved any of the information in this statement in January 2025, and in fact gave me heaps of information about the gangs and his own outrageous betrayals over 2025, including how he helped the North London gangs try to murder me, on request by one of them at the Red Lion pub in Barnet in July 2025 (except they failed again, of course).
 - When challenged with his actions at two of my houses in Dénia, including when he brought my mother with him to the town and she had a panic attack and went to A&E, and when I remembered he had excitedly told my cousin to visit Dénia, because something *very very good* was happening there at my apartment specifically, that Igor kept mentioning to me, but I couldn't understand what he was referencing cos no-one told me I was being sedated and raped there fairly regularly, and so my cousin Igor took his young family to learn Spanish with TLC for two weeks one summer on my dad's recommendation (another sedated-rape conspirator organization like the rest of them), and he got so angry... he threatened, *I'm going to phone Igor to tell him*... but I wondered what he was going to say to Igor... *just deny everything* maybe?
 Like they do.
 - No doubt Igor's family will have been badly affected if they sedated them all, which seems likely.